 Back on the road heading towards Finike to visit Arykanda.
 We stopped the car under a plane tree across from a truck stop.
 While Alice was reading the guide books on Arykanda we were surrounded by a heard of young boys peddling aromatic weeds.
 One of them pushed, through the open window, a weed up my nostril.
 We got out of the car and started walking towards the site, followed by the boys.
 We had a hard time persuading them to leave us alone.
 We walked for over 1 km.
 The site was very impressive, perched on the slope of a steep mountain.
 It reminds one of Delphi.
 It has a nice rectangular agora, a theater, and a stadium, all with spectacular views to the surrounding valleys.
 A most enjoyable visit despite the heat.

 When we returned to Kaş after the 200 km drive it was dark.
 Next to Thetis was a large gulet which had re-arranged our line.
 After showers (we were very dusty) we had a dinner of pide and köfte in a clay pot.
 It was very good and very reasonable.
 We then each had a large baklava at Noel Baba, the in pastry shop at Kaş and retired totally exhausted.
-Alas, piece was not to be had as all during the night in our gulet neighbor the “music” was playing.
+Alas, peace was not to be had as all during the night in our gulet neighbor the “music” was playing.

 Wednesday September 10, 1997 Day 34